Often, the term software user assistance (UA) is used as a synonym for technical documentation, such as user manuals and online help.

 However, true software user assistance is much more.
 Ideally, a good software user assistance solution involves multiple levels or “defense lines”:

 Level 1: The software is built in a way so that its structure and operation reflect how the software’s users think and work.
 If this can be achieved, large parts of the software’s use become intuitive and many questions don’t even arise.

 Level 2: Also the elements within the user interface of the software are named in a way so that they speak the users’ language.
 Again: If this can be achieved, many questions don’t even arise.

-In the end, all sides involved benefit from a multi-level software user assistance concept: short documentation makes the product look simple and thus attractive, and it makes your clients happy.
+In the end, everyone benefits from a multi-level software user assistance concept: short documentation makes the product look simple and thus attractive, and it makes your clients happy.
 But short documentation can also be created more quickly and at lower costs.
 If the documentation needs to be translated into foreign languages, the savings multiply with each language.